How Does an Oral HIV Test Work?

 They look for antibodies to HIV in oral fluid collected from the gums.
 Once that sample enters the device, it moves across a test strip.
 If HIV antibodies are present, they bind to HIV-related material fixed on the strip and create the test line.
 A separate control line appears to show the test ran properly.

 That is why the mechanism matters.
 It is not a vague mouth swab.
-It is a specific biochemical reaction with a built-in check.
+It is a specific antibody-binding reaction with a built-in control check.

 System diagram